-Under this alternative, exotics would be maintained only where they meet park purposes (to maintain cultural landscapes, for example).
+Under this alternative, exotics would be maintained only where they meet park purposes and comply with National Park Service Management Policies (to maintain cultural landscapes, for example).
 Otherwise they would continue to be removed.

 Cumulative Effects.
 As described under alternative A, there are numerous past, present, and future actions that have affected or will affect vegetation in the park and on the Olympic Peninsula.
 Inside the park, vegetation has been disturbed in localized areas for facilities and infrastructure associated with necessary visitor services and park operation functions.
 For example, vegetation is trimmed along roads, trails, utilities, and park facilities and about 50 to 100 hazard trees are removed each year for public safety.
 These actions could disturb and remove vegetation in the localized areas resulting in long-term minor adverse impacts on native vegetation at the project sites and around roads and facilities.